chrisburnell/chrisburnell.com/_posts/2013-10-29-ill-scratch-your-back.md

 - css
 - tutorials

+banner:        ill-scratch-your-back.png
+banner_mobile: ill-scratch-your-back_mobile.png

 edit_date: 2015-06-06 20:20:00
-edit_text: "I have revised this technique since originally writing this article.
-You can <a href=\"/article/backscratching-revisited\">jump to the updated article</a> or continue reading."
+edit_text: "I have revised this technique and its explanation since originally penning this article.
+You can jump to the updated article, <a href=\"/article/backscratching-revisited\">Backscratching Revisited</a>, or continue reading."

-# banner:        ill-scratch-your-back.png
-# banner_mobile: ill-scratch-your-back_mobile.png

 shorturl: 82n3v
 comments: true